Macil/ud/README.md

 ## API

-All of ud's functions require a reference to your local `module` object to be passed in, and an optional key.
+All of ud's functions require a reference to your local `module` object to be passed in, and take an optional key.
 Each of the functions can only be used once per module with a given key.

 ### ud.defonce(module, function, key?)